Graphight/VS-PatternBuilder/README.md

 **Debug logs**: Check `VintagestoryData/Logs/` for detailed error messages.
 Mod messages are prefixed with `[PatternBuilder]`.

+---

 ## Development

-- Built for Vintage Story 1.21.0+
+- Built for Vintage Story 1.21.5+ (version when I started working on it)

+Probably not backwards compatible, but, you are welcome to try it (please backup your worlds first)

+---

 ## License